FloatyFly/floaty-backend/README.md

 ### Using IDEA
 #### Possibility 1 - run spring boot locally
-Simply run the floaty Application in your IDE
+Simply run the floaty Application in your IDE.

 #### Possibility 2 - run via docker-compose
 Run the services clicking arrows in docker-compose.yml file.